filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 When doing changes to your PoSt setup it is useful to verify that the changes works as intended without testing it on a real proving period, and risk failing windowPoSt.

-After you have set up your windowPoSt workers you can manually trigger a windowPoSt with `lotus-miner proving compute window-post`.
+After you have set up your windowPoSt workers you can manually trigger a windowPoSt with `lotus-miner proving compute window-post [deadline index]`.
+It will not send any messages to the chain.

 {{< alert icon="tip" >}}
 This should be scheduled outside of any proving deadlines.
 Check `lotus-miner proving info` to see when your next proving period starts.